Matt Hardy: Sporadic appearances and departure (2019–2020)

 At Super ShowDown on June 7, Hardy competed in the 51-man Battle Royal, which was eventually won by Mansoor.
 From November to December, Hardy occasionally appeared on Raw, losing matches against superstars like Buddy Murphy, Drew McIntyre, Ricochet and Erick Rowan.

 On the February 10, 2020, episode of Raw, Hardy confronted Randy Orton about Orton's attack on Edge two weeks earlier.
 Hardy then got himself into a brawl with him moments after, and was viciously attacked by Orton.
 The following week on Raw, an injured Hardy appeared and was once again assaulted by Orton, which would be his final appearance in WWE.
-On March 2, Hardy announced his departure from WWE through his official YouTube channel, where Hardy said that while he's grateful towards the people behind the scenes, he said he is also on different pages with WWE as he feels he needs to have creative input and still has more to give.
+On March 2, Hardy announced his departure from WWE through his official YouTube channel, where Hardy said that while he was grateful towards the people behind the scenes, he said he was also on different pages with WWE as he felt he needed to have creative input and still had more to give.
 Later that day, WWE announced that his contract had expired.